royoelen/DataQC/README.md

 You can save the modified script version to informative name, e.g. `submit_DataQc_[**CohortName_PlatformName**].sh`.

+You can select HPC scheduler type by adjusting the profile as following:

+- Slurm: -profile slurm,singularity
+- PBS/TORQUE: -profile pbs,singularity
+- SGE: -profile sge,singularity

 Then submit the job `sbatch submit_DataQc_[**CohortName_PlatformName**].sh`.
-This initiates pipeline, makes analysis environment (using singularity or conda) and automatically submits the steps in correct order and parallel way.
+This initiates pipeline, makes analysis environment (using singularity) and automatically submits the steps in correct order and parallel way.
 Separate `work` directory is made to the folder and contains all interim files.

 ### Monitoring and debugging